 The yield-each statement adds a series of values to the result of a generator function (9).

 '''

 yieldEachStatement:

 yield expression ';'

 :

 '''

-Execution of a statement s of the form yield e; proceeds as follows:

-First, the expression e is evaluated to an object o.
-If the immediately enclosing function m is synchronous, then it is a dynamic error if the class of o does not implement Iterable.
-If m asynchronous, then it is a dynamic error if the class of o does not implement Stream.
-Next, for each element x of o:
+Execution of a statement s of the form yield\e; proceeds as follows: First, the expression e is evaluated to an object o.
+If the immediately enclosing function m is marked sync\(9), then: